-If we are to encourage a step change in cycling and walking we have to design our streets, towns and cities around these modes.
-We have to develop our streets, towns and cities so that they are not dominated by motor vehicles and communities can live, work and play happily and safely - our streets should be for living in, not just driving through.
-We will invest in our streets and public places to create safer cycling and walking environments, increasing access for cyclists and removing unnecessary street clutter and traffic management schemes that make walking difficult and unpleasant.
-We will move towards a 20mph speed limit on all residential streets and most urban roads.
+If we are to encourage a step change in cycling and walking we have to design our streets, towns and cities around We support the government's plan to give councils the these modes.
+We have to develop our streets, towns and power to review and propose their own arrangements cities so that they are not dominated by motor vehicles for local transport governance to support more coherent and communities can live, work and play happily and safely planning, management and delivery of services.
+This will - our streets should be for living in, not just driving through. give all local authorities the powers to improve bus services We will invest in our streets and public places to create through voluntary partnerships, statutory partnerships or safer cycling and walking environments, increasing access quality contracts. for cyclists and removing unnecessary street clutter and traffic management schemes that make walking difficult Concessionary fares and unpleasant.
+We will move towards a 20mph speed limit Concessionary fares should be a great vote-winner for on all residential streets and most urban roads.
+Labour - as long as the system is correctly financed and